Building an A/B testing infrastructure - top tools for product managers

-A/B testing is, without doubt, a must-have thing in the tool belt of any product manager.
 Tech giants like Netflix or Pinterest invest a small fortune into highly customized user experiment platforms.
 Smaller projects end up integrating limited in functionality but easy to deploy SaaS tools like Optimizely or VWO.
 Is there a middle ground?
-In this note, I’d like to present 3 affordable cloud tools which can help you build the right product by enabling advanced A/B tests throughout the customer journey.
+In this article, I’d like to present four affordable cloud tools which can help you build the right product by enabling advanced A/B tests throughout the customer journey.

 Supposing you’ve convinced your visitors to get onto your website.
 Now, you need to overcome the equally hard challenge – onboarding.
 Onboarding involves a plethora of different things for various types of online business, but there is one thing in common – once you build a user-friendly application, the odds for the conversion become higher.

 But there’s no silver-bullet solution to achieving a top-notch UX.
 It’s your job as product manager to iterate until you find it.
 In software, the iteration consists of 3 parts: design, build, measure.
 Now, your task is to run it as fast as possible.
 Sounds easy, but when you want to iterate over many features in parallel, things get complicated pretty quickly.
 This problem is undertaken by LaunchDarkly (LD).

 LD offers an API-first platform to run experiments with “feature flags”.
 Thanks to LD, you can release features when you want and to the customers you want, taking the burden of the roll-out off the developer’s shoulders.
 LD shows the metrics of which variants perform better and lead to better user experience overall.
 Lastly, when the feature/variant goes totally south, you can kill it with the click of a button.